Launching the Program

 Frontline healthcare professionals such as nurses, dietitians, and pharmacists, and public health nurses work collaboratively with primary care providers to deliver the best care to patients.
 However, in health systems where the focus is chronic disease management, it is often difficult for primary care providers to address cancer and chronic disease prevention comprehensively due to a lack of time and resources.

-A health care professional who is a member of the practice or linked in to the practice receives training in the BETTER approach, becoming your “prevention expert” or BETTER Prevention Practitioner™.
+A healthcare professional who is a member of the practice or linked to the practice becomes your “prevention expert” or BETTER Prevention Practitioner™.
 Using the BETTER tools, which are based on the best available clinical evidence, the Prevention Practitioner meets with patients one-on-one, informs them about their chronic disease risk, and determines what their recommended prevention and screening action(s) are based on factors such as personal medical history, family history, and lifestyle behaviour.

 Through shared decision-making and S.M.A.R.T. (specific, measurable, attainable, realistic, time-based) goal setting, the Prevention Practitioner develops a “Prevention Prescription” with each patient, tailored specifically to their needs and chronic disease risk.
 Links to other health care professionals, practice and community resources may be made to help patients achieve their health goals.